 Natural beauty you'll find around the lakes of Northern Italy (Lago di Como, etc.), along the Amalfi Coast, and in many more places.
 Just do a road-trip and stop wherever you feel like it.

-www.travelintense.com about 3 years ago
+www.travelintense.com over 3 years ago